afhswe/FizzBuzzWithoutConditionals/readme.md

-# Fizz Buzz Implementation Without Conditionals
+# Fizz Buzz Kata Implementation Without Conditionals

 This code demonstrates a possible Fizz Buzz Kata implementation without using if conditionals and instead working with dictionaries.